iapoo/ratel-web/README.md

 ## Build with Electron for desktop installation

-1. For Mac & Linux: UMI_ENV=electron npm run build
+1. Run: npm run electron:build
-2. For Windows: SET UMI_ENV=electron && npm run build
+2. Enter /app and Run: npm run electron:win for windows (or npm run electron:mac for MacOS)